yang70/practice_foundation/README.md

 Simple app that takes advantage of the [Foundation](http://foundation.zurb.com/) front end framework.

 ## Installation
-For use in a Rails app:
+To use Foundation in a Rails app:

 Add the gem to your `Gemfile`
 ```ruby